ComputationalPhysiology/MAD-SSA/README.md

 3.  **Principal Component Analysis (PCA)**: Performs PCA on the aligned point clouds to identify the main patterns of shape variation across the subjects.
 4.  **3D Mesh Creation**: (Optional) Generates a 3D mesh from a point cloud and computes error metrics by comparing it to the ground truth segmentation.

-The entire process is orchestrated by `main.py`, which runs the necessary scripts in sequence.
+The entire process is contained in `main.py`, which runs the necessary scripts in sequence.

 ## 🚀 Getting Started